 Panel Discussion on Greenhouse Gas Accounting:

-The Greenhouse Gas Protocol and ISO's Draft Standard for Greenhouse Gas Quantification, Reporting and Verification
+The WRI/WBCSD Greenhouse Gas Protocol and ISO's Draft Standard for Greenhouse Gas Quantification, Reporting and Verification

 Local, provincial, national and international bodies are initiating a host of activities designed to reduce greenhouse gas emissions and remove greenhouse gases from the atmosphere.
-To implement and evaluate these initiatives, corporations, governments, public interest groups, and others need sound methods for quantifying, reporting and verifying greenhouse gas emissions, often called 'greenhouse gas accounting' methods.
-Moreover, the effectiveness of many initiatives - especially trading schemes - may be enhanced by standardizing these methods, so that a tonne of greenhouse gases emitted in one place is sure to be equivalent to a tonne emitted elsewhere.
+To name just a few, we are now seeing the emergence of greenhouse gas (GHG) trading schemes, carbon taxes, voluntary incentive programs, international agreements, sequestration projects, and a boom in low-emissions technologies.
+To implement and evaluate this bewildering array of initiatives, corporations, governments, public interest groups, and other organizations need sound methods for quantifying, reporting and verifying greenhouse gas emissions.
+Moreover, the effectiveness of many initiatives will be enhanced substantially by standardizing these methods, so that a tonne of greenhouse gases emitted in one place is sure to be equivalent to a tonne emitted elsewhere.